jmontleon/fedora-28-raspberry-pi/README.md

 Right now the biggest factor for me is that that red and blue are reversed on aarch64, which makes for a bad desktop experience.

 ## Official Touch Screen Support

+### Blacklist VC4
-The vc4 driver will currently blank the official 7" touch screen so it needs to be blacklisted
+The vc4 driver will currently blank the official 7" touch screen so it needs to be blacklisted.
+You will probably need to do this with an HDMI monitor and then attach the LCD.
+While at it.
+Be aware this blanking issue affects some HDMI monitors as well.

 ```
 cat << EOF >> /etc/modprobe.d/blacklist-vc4.conf